 One afternoon I got to thinking about what would cut through the cold and the flavors of chicken pot pie came wafting into view.
 I started looking through some recipes and decided I really didn't want the "pie" part, just the filling.
 So this easy chicken pot pie soup was born.

 I was just craving the gravy-ness of it all.
 But what could I add to make the gravy even better without milk or cream?
 And then it came to me.
 Cream-style corn.
 Ba-BAM!
 Call me country, but I am never gonna turn down some cream-style corn.

 The key to this soup is the sweetness of the vegetables, contrasted with lots of cracked pepper that gives the hearty base a flavor reminiscent of gravy, without being so heavy you feel like you have to pour it over biscuits.
 (But if you happen to have some handy...)

-You can make this chicken pot pie soup quickly and easily after work during the week when you need a little school night snuggle.
+This dairy-free chicken pot pie soup is a quick and easy after work meal.
+Sometimes you need a little school night snuggle...

 Chicken Pot Pie Soup

 - 12 oz chicken cooked and shredded, light or dark meat, or combination